 Breeze Premier: The Middle Ground Most Operators Miss

 Most comparison articles skip Breeze Premier or mention it in a sentence.
 That is a mistake.
-Premier sits between Breeze and Voyager in both capability and cost, and for a significant segment of operators, it is the right answer.
+Premier sits between Breeze and Voyager in capability and operating complexity, and for a significant segment of operators, it is the right answer.

 Premier adds customizable financial statements, job cost tracking, invoice approval workflows, CRM, RentCafe marketing websites, and more granular user permissions.
-At $2/unit/month ($1/unit with a 12-month bundle), it solves many of the limitations that push operators toward Voyager without the enterprise pricing or implementation complexity.
+It solves many of the limitations that push operators toward Voyager without requiring the same enterprise-level operating model.

 We implemented Breeze Premier for Eychaner Properties, a Des Moines commercial firm managing 400,000 square feet of office, retail, and flex space.
 The portfolio needed commercial lease tracking, tenant billing, and reporting capabilities beyond basic Breeze, but the operation did not require the multi-entity consolidation or CAM recovery depth that would have justified Voyager.
-Premier handled everything the business needed at a fraction of Voyager's cost and a fraction of the implementation timeline.
+Premier handled the business requirements without adding unnecessary enterprise complexity.

 When You Need Voyager